 When you carry home what you buy, you buy a lot less.
 Now that I am shopping for fresh groceries two or three times a week, I never throw food out anymore.
 Food doesn’t have time to sit around in the refrigerator long enough to become boring or out-of-date.

 Even though the cost of living is high in Switzerland, I simply do not spend as much as I would if I lived in the USA.
 Not having access to so many consumer goods on such a wide scale basis does have its merits.
 There is less temptation.

-In Switzerland we are not harangued with endless marketing schemes.
+In Switzerland, we are not harangued with endless marketing schemes.
 The Swiss do not tolerate bothersome unsolicited telephone calls, so companies know better than to make them.
 We can refuse to receive junk mail and the refusal is respected.
-The TV stations have only a couple commercials once an hour or so.
-And the long distance companies don’t offer chances to win a car and when you fill out the form, you have unwittingly changed carriers.
+The TV stations have only a couple of commercials once an hour or so.
+And the long-distance companies don’t offer chances to win a car and when you fill out the form, you have unwittingly changed carriers.
 It is refreshing to live in an environment where people are not bombarded with suggestions to consume more.